destiny-evidence/destiny-deduper/README.md

 ## tl, dr

-Often, we want to ensure that a DESTINY `Work` or `Enhancement` is not a duplicate of one that already exists in the DESTINY repository, or, more likely, a set of duplicate candidates.
-Hence the goal of this `deduplication-toolkit` is to provide a set of portable, customisable solutions for quantifying the likelihood that a given `Work` is a duplicate of another.
+Often, we want to ensure that a DESTINY `Reference` (or its sub-types) is not a duplicate of one that already exists in the DESTINY repository, or, more in some other bag of potential, pre-selected duplicate candidates.
+Hence the goal of this `deduplication-toolkit` is to provide a set of portable, customisable solutions for quantifying the likelihood that a given `Reference` is a duplicate of another.

 ## Setup